-The Royal Free Charity has been “handed the keys” of the Pears Building, the new home of the UCL Institute of Immunity and Transplantation (IIT), one of the largest patient-focused immunology centres in Europe.
-Over the coming weeks IIT and Royal Free Charity staff will move into their new home.
+The Royal Free Charity led the £60million project to deliver the Pears Building, the home of the UCL Institute of Immunity and Transplantation (IIT), one of the largest patient-focused immunology centres in Europe.

 A unique partnership

-The Pears Building is the result of a unique partnership between philanthropy, science and medicine to create an ultra-modern, research facility, which will allow research and medicine to work side-by-side, developing treatments and cures for some of the most devastating diseases of the immune system.
+The Pears Building is the result of a unique partnership between philanthropy, science and medicine to create an ultra-modern, research facility.
+It allows research and medicine to work side-by-side, developing treatments and cures for some of the most devastating diseases of the immune system.

-The design of the £60 million building, which includes a generous donation from the Pears Foundation, has collaboration and communication at its heart – bringing scientist, clinician and patient closer to speed up the journey of laboratory insight to patient treatment.
+The design of the iconic building has collaboration and communication at its heart – bringing scientist, clinician and patient closer to speed up the journey of laboratory insight to patient treatment.

 What it does